Previous dayFebruary 2, 2026Next day

 -0.2 km1--✓ ReviewedUSGS →

-On February 2, 2026, worldwide seismic activity registered a magnitude 2.8 earthquake 5 km ESE of Benton City, Washington at 23:32 UTC.
+The USGS recorded this magnitude 2.8 earthquake 5 km ESE of Benton City, Washington at 23:32 UTC on February 2, 2026.
 At a depth of just -0.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-Coordinates: 46.234°, -119.422°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 46.234°N, -119.422°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02